 Status of 2014 CDBG Grant Award: In October 2014, the City of Fort Bragg was notified of the award of $2 million from the 2014 Community Development Block Grant (CDBG) application.
 The $2 million award is funding several activities, including $250,000 to continue the Microenterprise Assistance Program; $1,250,000 to acquire and rehabilitate a homeless and mental health services facility; $230,000 for a home energy and water efficiency assistance program; $70,000 for a water bill assistance program; and $200,000 for a community garden, training and employment program for homeless individuals.
 All 2014 activities are underway and will be completed by October 31, 2017.
-For more information about the acquisition of the Old Coast Hotel for homeless and mental health services, please see the Homeless Services Facility link on this page.
+For more information about the acquisition of the Old Coast Hotel for homeless and mental health services, please see the Homeless Services Facility.

 The City of Fort Bragg is an active participant in the Community Development Block Grant (CDBG) program.
 The CDBG program provides funding for a variety of improvements in the areas of housing, community facilities and services, infrastructure, and economic development activities.
 The State CDBG program was established by the Federal Housing and Community Development Act of 1974, as amended (42 USC 5301, et seq.).

 The primary objective of the CDBG program is the development of viable urban communities by providing decent housing and a suitable living environment and by expanding economic opportunities, principally for persons of low and moderate income.
 “Persons of low and moderate income” are defined as families, households, and individuals whose incomes do not exceed 80% of the county median income, with adjustments for family or household size.
 More information about the CDBG program is available at the Grants and Funding page of the State Housing and Community Development website.

 Each year, between January and March, the CDBG program releases one combined Notice of Funding Availability (NOFA) for both the Community Development and Economic Development Allocations, including Native American and Colonial Allocations.
 In addition, jurisdictions are eligible to apply for up to $3 million in funding from the Economic Development Over-the-Counter (OTC) allocation.